dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 ```

 Much better, right?
 By the way, I tried this a couple of times and the system sometime fails.
 If you provide a better instruction combined with examples, it might help get more accurate results.

+In the upcoming guides, we will cover even more advanced prompt engineering concepts for improving performance on all these and more difficult tasks.